 What Are Some Alternatives to Estée Lauder?

 Estée Lauder may not be the right choice for everyone, especially anyone who may not want to spend that much on their skincare.
 Many of the ingredients that Estée Lauder uses, such as hyaluronic acid, vitamin C, and vitamin A, can be found in lower-priced brands that still offer a comprehensive line of skincare products.
-Two consider are Formulyst and Advanced Dermatology.
+Two consider are Formulyst and Carrot & Stick.

 Dry, parched skin is no match for Formulyst Super Hyaluronic Water Moisturizer.
 The hero ingredient is hyaluronic acid, which occurs naturally in the body and can hold up to 1,000 times it weight in water.
 This lightweight, oil-free formula works by attracting water to the skin and contains multiple types of hyaluronic acid – and delivers hydration without leaving skin feeling weighed down.